yuno-payments/yuno-docs/docs/Wallets/apple-pay/apple-pay-recurring-direct.md

 ### Step 4: Monitor payment status

 Use [Webhooks](doc:webhooks) or the [Retrieve Payment](ref:retrieve-payment) endpoint to monitor payment status for both CIT and MIT transactions.

-## Important considerations

-- **Token Management**: Securely store the token generated during the CIT for future MIT transactions
-- **Customer Consent**: Ensure you have proper customer consent for recurring payments before processing MIT transactions
-- **Network Transaction ID**: This field is optional in MIT requests.
-If not provided, Yuno will automatically use the network_transaction_id from the original CIT
-- **Error Handling**: Implement proper error handling for both CIT and MIT scenarios, as they may have different failure modes

 ## Related documentation